GustavoContreiras/TheForgottenTibia/README.md

 The Forgotten Tibia
 ===============

-The Forgotten Tibia Server is a free and open-source MMORPG server emulator written in C++.<br />
+The Forgotten Tibia is a free and open-source MMORPG game written in C++ and LUA.
 It is a fork from the [The Forgotten Server 1.3](https://github.com/otland/forgottenserver/commit/3b63f65) and [OTClient](https://github.com/edubart/otclient/commit/07b4b78) projects.

-### What makes it different from The Forgotten Server 1.3?
+### What makes it different from Tibia / The Forgotten Server 1.3?

-* There are no vocations:<br />
+* There are no vocations:
 Everyone starts as a normal human being with points to be distributed among the skills.

-* There is no skill training:<br />
+* There is no skill training:
-It uses a system to advance skills by distributing points.
+It uses a system to advance skills by distributing points that you receive each level you advance.

 * All clubs, swords and axes damage are based on strenght.

 * Distance weapons damage are based on strenght and/or dexterity.

-* Two-handed melee weapons gives critical hit chance, critical hit damage and can do bleeding effect.
+* Two-handed melee weapons can do critical hit and bleeding effect.

 * The more levels you get, less points you receive.